GerritCodeReview/gerrit-ci-scripts/jenkins-docker/README.md

 Images available are:

-* gerritforge/gerrit-ci-slave: Base Jenkins slave with OS and prerequisites.
+* gerritforge/gerrit-ci-agent: Base Jenkins agent with OS and prerequisites.

-* gerritforge/gerrit-ci-slave-debian: Base Jenkins slave with OS and prerequisites.
+* gerritforge/gerrit-ci-agent-debian: Base Jenkins agent with OS and prerequisites.

-* gerritforge/gerrit-ci-slave-bazel: Bazel build for gerrit 2.14+.
+* gerritforge/gerrit-ci-agent-bazel: Bazel build for gerrit 2.14+.

-* gerritforge/gerrit-ci-slave-bazel-sbt: Setups scala for plugins that use scala.
+* gerritforge/gerrit-ci-agent-bazel-sbt: Setups scala for plugins that use scala.

-* gerritforge/gerrit-ci-slave-mvn - Setups maven for plugins that use maven.
+* gerritforge/gerrit-ci-agent-mvn - Setups maven for plugins that use maven.

 ## Running the container